eliasrhoden/Trace-Tools/readme.md

 You can parse:
 * Trace files - That you configure under the "Diagnostic" meny
-* Frequency measurements - From the "Setup/Optimize" meny
+* Frequency measurements and step responses - From the "Setup/Optimize" meny
 * Autotuning results - After finishing an autotuning, you can save the "auto-tuning result", this file contains the sugested control parameters and the frequency responses.

 ## Files in repo